bevyengine/rfcs/networked_replication.md

 ### Why does this need to involve `bevy_ecs`?

-I strongly doubt that fast, efficient, and transparent replication features can be implemented without directly manipulating a `World` and its component storages.
-We may need to allocate memory for networked data separately.
+For better encapsulation, I'd prefer if multiple world functionality and nested loops were standard ECS features.
+Nesting an outer fixed timestep loop and an inner rollback loop doesn't seem possible without a custom stage or scheduler right now.

 ## Unresolved Questions

 - Can we provide lints for undefined behavior like mutating networked state outside of `NetworkFixedUpdate`?
-- Do rollbacks break change detection or events?
+- ~~Do rollbacks break change detection or events?~~ As long as we're careful to update the appropriate change ticks, it should be okay.
 - ~~When sending interest-managed updates, how should we deal with weird stuff like there being references to entities that haven't been spawned or have been destroyed?~~ Already solved by generational indexes.
 - How should UI widgets interact with networked state?
 React to events?
 Exclusively poll verified data?
 - How should we handle correcting mispredicted events and FX?